radical-complexity/Project2029-PG/Elections.md

 ## Specific states with problematic voting laws

-## Mail-in and absentee ballots

-The requirement that mail-in ballots be received before the close polls seems appealing, but also opens a path to abuse: a post office (which is a federal agency) could put aside ballots from a specific neighborhood or even from specific households, delivering them only after the deadline has passed, and claiming that this was part of normal operations or was the result of some exigent circumstance.
-What should happen instead, of course, is the solemn commitment to counting every individual's vote; this should be guaranteed, and not left up to the uncertainty in the mail delivery system.

 ## Voter registration

 ## Election Night
 It has long been a tradition that the election be 'called' on election night.
 In an era in